nedbat/coveragepy/doc/index.rst

 Getting started is easy:

 #.
-Install coverage.py from the `coverage page on the Python Package Index`__,
+Install coverage.py from the `coverage page on the Python Package Index`_,
     or by using "easy_install coverage".
-You may need to install the python-dev support files, for example with "apt-get install python-dev".
+For a few more details, see :ref:`install`.

 #.
 Use ``coverage run`` to execute your program and gather data: